-NOTE: The engine will not start unless the clutch pedal is pressed to the floor.

-NOTE: If the key won't turn and the steering wheel is locked, rotate the wheel in either direction to relieve pressure on the locking mechanism and then turn the key.
+- The engine will not start unless the clutch pedal is pressed to the floor. - If the key will not turn and the steering wheel is locked, rotate the wheel in either direction to relieve pressure on the locking mechanism and then turn the key.

-Automatic Transmission
+Automatic Transmission - If Equipped

-The shift lever must be in the PARK or NEUTRAL position before you can start the engine.
+The shift lever must be in the PARK or NEUTRAL 5 position before you can start the engine.
 Apply the brakes before shifting to any driving gear.